thinkerbot/ts/README.md

 * `assert COMMAND...`:
   Runs a command and asserts exit status 0.
 * `assert_status EXPECTED ACTUAL`:
-  Flunks unless the numbers EXPECTED and ACTUAL are the same.
+  Exit 1 unless the numbers EXPECTED and ACTUAL are the same.
 * `assert_output EXPECTED ACTUAL`:
-  Flunks unless the variables EXPECTED and ACTUAL are the same.
+  Exit 1 unless the variables EXPECTED and ACTUAL are the same.
 Reads from stdin for '-'.

+  Using assert_output in a pipeline is often convenient, but be careful you don't expect a failing assert_output to exit your test case as, in that case, it will only exit the pipeline.
+See the GOTCHAS section for more details.

+**ts** reserves all function names starting with 'ts_' for internal use.

 ## VARIABLES

 Variables provided by **ts** at runtime.
-All variable names starting with 'ts_' are reserved for internal use.
+Feel free to use any of them but treat them as read-only.

 * `test_file`:
   The name of the current test script being run.